November 25: Today in Royal History

 November 25, 1609 – Birth of Henrietta Maria of France, Queen of England, daughter of King Henri IV of France, wife of King Charles I of England, at Hotel du Louvre in Paris, France

 When Henrietta Maria was six months old, her father was assassinated while driving in his carriage through the streets of Paris.
 Her nine-year-old eldest brother then became King Louis XIII.
 In 1625, Henrietta Maria married King Charles I of England.
 The couple had nine children including King Charles II, King James II, Mary, Princess Royal who married Willem II, Prince of Orange (parents of King William III of England), and Princess Henrietta who married her first cousin Philippe, Duke of Orléans, the brother of King Louis XIV of France.
 To the English people, Henrietta Maria’s Catholic beliefs made her different and dangerous at a time when Catholic plots and subversion were feared.
-She did not speak English before she married and always had difficulties with speaking and writing English.
+She did not speak English before she married and always had difficulties speaking and writing English.
 When the English Civil War started, which eventually led to the execution of King Charles I, Henrietta Maria escaped to France where she settled in Paris with the support of her nephew King Louis XIV.
 She lived in her native France for the rest of her life.

 Unofficial Royalty: Henrietta Maria of France, Queen of England